dnsimple/dnsimple-support/content/articles/zone-files.markdown

 1. Select the relevant account.
 1. On the header click on the <label>Domains</label> tab.
 1. Locate the relevant domain, and click on the name to access the domain page.
-1. Go to the settings section by clicking the <label>Settings</label> link on the left.
+1. Go to the DNS section by clicking the <label>DNS</label> link on the left.
-1. Click on the <label>Export to a zone file</label> link inside the zones card.
+1. Click on the <label>Export</label> link inside the zones card.

     ![Export zone link](/files/export-zone.png)